dy/piezo/README.md

 ## Motivation

-Speaking in general, audio processing doesn't have cross-platform solution, many environments lack audio features.<br/>
+In general, audio processing doesn't have cross-platform solution, many environments lack audio features.<br/>
-Speaking in particular, JS _Web Audio API_ is not suitable for audio purposes – unpredictable pauses, glitches and so on.
+In particular, JS _Web Audio API_ is not suitable for audio purposes – unpredictable pauses, glitches and so on.
 It's better handled in worklet with WASM.

 _Lino_ addresses these points, hopefully making audio code more accessible and robust.<br/>